Approach

 How to Build a PE-Specific Governance Approach

 Start with your actual AI usage.
 Before writing any policies, audit what your team is already doing.
 Which AI tools are people using?
-What data are they putting into those tools?
+What data are they putting into them?
 Which decisions are influenced by AI output?
 Most firms are surprised by the answer.
 Associates are using consumer AI tools for deal work that the partners do not know about.
 That is not a personnel problem.
 It is a governance gap.

 Map usage to risk.
 Not all AI use carries the same risk.
 An analyst using AI to summarize a public industry report is low risk.
-An associate uploading a confidential CIM to a tool that retains data is high risk.
+An associate uploading a confidential CIM to a tool that stores data is high risk.
 An AI-generated financial analysis that goes into an IC memo without human verification is the highest risk.
-Categorize your use cases and focus governance on the ones that matter.
+Sort your use cases and focus governance on the ones that matter.

 The WorkWise Approach